AhmedRaafat14/apiplatform-users-auth/README.md

   WARNING!
 You are about to execute a database migration that could result in schema changes and data loss.
 Are you sure you wish to continue? (y/n) y
 ```
 * Now, from Postman or any other client you use.
-Her am using CURL
+Here am using CURL
 ```bash
 $ curl -X POST -H "Content-Type: application/json" "http://localhost:8080/register?email=test1@mail.com&password=test1"
 User test1@mail.com successfully created